 The photo in this article is an example of an advanced risk assessment.
 This arborist is using a tool to assess internal tree decay.
 Without this equipment, the arborist would not have been able to adequately measure the amount of tree decay.
 Wachtel Tree Science is committed to utilizing advanced assessment techniques to provide you accurate information.

 Examples of management options include pruning dead tree limbs, supporting poor tree structure, or removing a tree.
 Sometimes restricting access to the tree will reduce risk, and sometimes we find that overall risk is low enough that management is not necessary.
 In the end, we can assure you that we have assessed all potential outcomes to provide reasonable management strategies.

 As a tree owner, you assume the responsibility of maintaining a reasonable level of risk with the trees on your property.
 Keeping a TRAQ assessment report on file, and acting on the included recommendations, will establish a history of due diligence on your part as the tree owner in the event of an unforeseen failure.

 Are there trees on your property that can benefit from a professional assessment?
-Call Wachtel Tree Science today and let us provide you with peace of mind!
+Contact Wachtel Tree Science today and let us provide you with peace of mind!